-1. Thinking about your emotions in general, write down some of the messages you currently say to yourself that are invalidating.
+l.
+Thinking about your emotions in general, write down some of the messages you currently say to yourself that are invalidating.
 These are usually automatic thoughts and can be difficult to catch, so have patience with yourself and start to pay close attention to your thoughts when you're experiencing emotions.
-I've started you off with some examples:

-500 to experiencing emotions.
-I we started you on what some examples.
-I shouldn't be feeling sad.
+I've started you off with some examples: ■ I shouldn't be feeling sad.
 What's wrong with me?
-This is stupid!
-Why do I feel so angry?

 I'm feeling excited.
-I must be getting manic.
-2. kt, looking at the ways you invalidate yourself.
-Can you come up with some statements that nter your invalidating messages?
-Sadness is a natural human emotion.
-There's nothing wrong with me for feeling sad.
-The anger is here for a reason, and I have every right to feel it. ٠ There are going to be times when I feel excited about things.
-Is the excitement I'm feeling now a typical emotion, or could it be the start of a manic episode?
+I must be getting manic. =

+- 2. Next, looking at the ways you invalidate yourself.
+Can you come up with some statements that counter your invalidating messages? - Sadness is a natural human emotion.
+There's nothing wrong with me for feeling sad. - The anger is here for a reason, and I have every right to feel it.